Tyler Stockton: Coaching career

 Stockton took his first coaching position when he was hired as a graduate assistant at UConn in 2014, working under new head coach Bob Diaco, who had been his defensive coordinator at Notre Dame.
 He remained at UConn for two seasons.
 Stockton moved to Western Illinois in 2016 as the Leathernecks' defensive line coach and run game coordinator.
 After two seasons in those positions, he was promoted to defensive coordinator and outside linebackers coach before the 2018 season.
 He was hired by Mike Neu at Ball State as the Cardinals' defensive coordinator and inside linebackers coach, a position he has held since 2019.

 In December 2020, Stockton was revealed to be one of 56 nominees for the Broyles Award, awarded annually to the top assistant coach in college football.
 He was nominated for a second time in November 2021, this time alongside 57 other assistants.
 Stockton was the second-youngest FBS defensive coordinator at the time of each of his nominations.
 After Randy Edsall retired as UConn head coach in September 2021, Stockton was mentioned by some as a potential replacement, though Jim L. Mora was ultimately selected.

+In January 2026, Stockton was hired as the safeties coach at the University of Michigan by Kyle Whittingham.